microsoft/ccf-app-samples/granular-access-controlled-logging-app/README.md

 ## Use case

 You need to build a logging system that can be checked by auditors.
-The amount of disposed data should be minimized.
+The amount of data exposed should be minimized.

 ## What the app does?